Blendify/blender-manual/blender_docs/manual/addons/io_gltf2.rst

 Metallic and Roughness
 ^^^^^^^^^^^^^^^^^^^^^^

 These values are read from the Principled BSDF node.
-If both of these inputs are disconnected, the node will display sliders to control their respective values between 0.0 and 1.0, and these values will be copied into the glTF.
+If both of these inputs are unconnected, the node will display sliders to control their respective values between 0.0 and 1.0, and these values will be copied into the glTF.